buildok/nginx-fpm/README.md

 # NGINX-FPM

-Example compose docker containers with NGINX and PHP FastCgi with unixODBC Driver Manager
+Example of composing docker containers with NGINX and PHP FastCgi with unixODBC Driver Manager

 # Build images
 ``` bash